Query Letter (&Synopsis) Advice

 QueryTracker is an agent database which allows you to record agents you wish to submit to or not to submit to, and what stage your query has progressed to with any particular agent -submitted query/ partial request/ full request, etc. It’s a great way to avoid accidentally submitting to the same agent twice, and lets you record whom you think its inappropriate to submit to, so you don’t waste time reading about them again if you search the database multiple times.
 Premium ($25 a year) lets you see where you query is in any one agents queue and is well worth its price tag.

 I like this database because it has extensive lists of individual agents, agencies and genres they accept by country, including the UK, US, Canada, Australia and some European countries.
-You have to be a member to view lists, but it’s worth joining (and free).
-The website also says they offer pitch and chapter critiques, which I haven’t checked out, but you may want to look at.
+You have to be a member to view lists, but it’s free to join.

-If you do use databases, blogs or lists to find literary agents -CHECK THE AGENT WEBSITE for up-to-date SUBMISSION GUIDELINES and that they ARE CURRENTLY OPEN to unsolicited submissions -you don’t want to be rejected for acting on out of date/ incorrect information.
+If you use databases, blogs or lists to find literary agents -CHECK THE AGENT WEBSITE for up-to-date SUBMISSION GUIDELINES and that they ARE CURRENTLY OPEN to unsolicited submissions, to avoid being rejected or ignored for acting on out of date or incorrect information.